cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 Remote Working is the Future
 ============================

-As you can probably tell by this point, I really believe in home working.
+As you can probably tell by this point, I really believe in home-working.

 I won't deny that, if you don't already do it, there are challenges to overcome in order to transition, but they can be overcome with the technology and culture that exists today.
 The benefits will exceed any cost many times over.

-I will personally do everything I can to ensure it continues to be an option for myself, but also I would like to encourage everyone else to do whatever they can to embrace it themselves and in their organisations.
+I would like to ensure it continues to be an option for myself, but I also encourage everyone else to do whatever they can to embrace it themselves, and in their organisations.

-I'd also like to see the government should be doing everything it can to encourage remote working.
-By;
+I'd like to see the government do everything it can to encourage remote working:

 * Investing in communication networks.
 * Encourage remote working where possible for all tax-payer funded jobs.
-* Providing incentives to companies to provide the option to employers.
+* Incentivising companies to provide home-working options to employers.